-The Company had impairment provisions amounting to €98,542 (2015: €178,509) at year end in respect of trade receivables that were overdue.
-As disclosed above, other overdue trade receivables amounted to €817,000 (2015: €1,252,000) but were not impaired.
+The Group had impairment provisions amounting to €102,987 (2016: €98,542) at year end in respect of trade receivables that were overdue.
+These provisions mainly reflect the carrying amount of exposure to a limited number of debtors that were deemed to be experiencing adverse trading conditions.
+As disclosed above, other overdue trade receivables amounted to €773,000 (2016: €817,000) but were not impaired.
 All other trade receivables reflect current balances.

-The movement for impairment in respect of trade receivables during the year was as follows:
+The movement in provisions for impairment in respect of trade receivables during the year was as follows: